tychonievich/gedcom7-code/5to7/c/README.md

 Then run `make`.

 To run, execute the resulting `ged5to7`.
-It accepts 5.5.1 .ged files from stdin or the command line and outputs them in 7.0 (or as much of that as is yet implemented).
-See the comments in the code for more.
+It accepts 5.5.1 .ged files from stdin or the command line and outputs them in 7.0.
+It has a few command-line options to control things like case-sensitivity of cross-reference identifiers and whether to include a PHRASE under recognized ROLEs; run `ged5to7 --help` for details.

 # Design Notes